-An advance ruling pronounced by AAR or AAAR shall be binding only on the applicant and on the concerned officer or the jurisdictional officer in respect of the applicant.
+An advance ruling pronounced by AAR or AAAR shall be binding only on the applicant who has sought the advance ruling and on the concerned officer or the jurisdictional officer in respect of the applicant.
 This clearly means that an advance ruling is not applicable to similarly placed other taxable persons in the State.
 It is only limited to the person who has applied for an advance ruling.

 Time period for applicability of Advance Ruling